-My Dad took me on my first fishing trip before I was old enough to attend school.
-As a teenager I had a go and became addicted to fly fishing.
-Happily I not found a cure for my addiction and enjoy all aspects of the sport.
-About 10 years ago I became interested in Italian style casting.
-When I realised that FFM would be demonstrating the style in Yorkshire I made it my business to attend.
-I am glad that I did.
-Apart from casting, I tie my own flies , help with improvement works, as well as carrying out insect monitoring for the worlds oldest angling society – Salford Friendly Anglers Society.
-I am a member of several other angling clubs.
-I enjoy sharing my passion for all things associated with fly fishing and cane rods – which contrary to popular belief are not expensive.
+Ians Dad took him on his first fishing trip before he was old enough to attend school.
+As a teenager he had a go at and became addicted to fly fishing.
+Happily he didn't find a cure for his addiction and now enjoys all aspects of the sport.
+About 10 years ago he became interested in Italian style casting.
+When he realised that FFM would be demonstrating the style in Yorkshire he made it his business to attend.
+He's glad that he did.
+Apart from casting, he ties his own flies, helps with fishery improvement works, as well as carrying out insect monitoring for the worlds oldest angling society – Salford Friendly Anglers Society.
+He's also a member of several other angling clubs.
+He enjoys sharing his passion for all things associated with fly fishing and cane rods – which contrary to popular belief are not expensive.

 Massimo is one of the most talented fly fishermen in Italy.
-He was a student of Roberto Pragliola with his thirty years of experience has become a point of reference in fly casting in Italy and abroad.
+He was a student of Roberto Pragliola before developing his own style of Italian Casting.
+With his thirty years of experience Massimo has become a point of reference in fly casting in Italy and abroad.
 He collaborates with some of the most important Italian fishing magazines like Fly Fishing, Fly Line and Pescare.
 He has written a book called “Torrenti & Dry Fly” a book on dry fly fishing in small streams, which comes with a tuition DVD.

 Today Massimo is a technical consultant and marketing spokesperson for many rod manufacturers for whom he has designed various pieces of equipment.